eProsima/Micro-CDR/README.rst

         return 0;
     }

-In both code examples, *microBuffers* can be created as aligned.
+Note: to change the default endianness of funcions without the *endian* tag, use the *endianness* member of the *Microbuffer* structure.

+*microCDR* is always aligned.
 For more information about the API of *microCDR* check ...?

 Supported types
 ---------------